devsecblueprint/devsecblueprint/docs/blueprint/what-is-application-security.md

 On the other hand, **Dynamic Application Security Testing (DAST)** is a black-box testing technique that examines the application's running state by simulating real-world attacks.
 Black-box testing refers to the tester not having any knowledge about the application or product, which is what most pentesters or hackers do anyway.

 DAST tools test applications in their operational environments (e.g., web apps, APIs) to find vulnerabilities that may only become apparent during runtime, which can give you a very _accurate_ assessment of what is truly components of your app is truly vulnerable.
-Here are soem of the benefits of DAST:
+Here are some of the benefits of DAST:

 - **Runtime Detection**: Since DAST tests a running application, it can catch vulnerabilities like misconfigurations, authentication issues, and other flaws that arise when the application is in use.
 - **No Access to Source Code**: DAST doesn’t need access to the application’s code, making it effective for identifying vulnerabilities in third-party applications and APIs.